Diabetic neuropathy is a nerve disease in diabetes. It is one of the devastating complications of diabetes.

 It takes about two to three weeks before the pain starts subsiding.
 Beware!
 Initially it may cause some worsening of pain.

 It is an anti-depression drug.
-However, In 2004, FDA approved it for the treatment of diabetic peripheral neuropathy.
-It works well in about 60% of patients with diabetic neuropathy.
+However, in 2004, the FDA approved it for the treatment of Diabetic Peripheral Neuropathy.
+It works well in about 60% of patients with Diabetic Peripheral Neuropathy.
 Most common side effects of Cymbalta include dry mouth, nausea, constipation, diarrhea, dizziness, and hot flashes.

-On rare occasions, other seizure medications such as Dilantin (phenytoin) and Tegretol (carbamazepine) can also treat diabetic peripheral neuropathy.
+On rare occasions, other seizure medications such as Dilantin (phenytoin) and Tegretol (carbamazepine) can also treat Diabetic Peripheral Neuropathy.
 However, these drugs have serious side effects and should only be prescribed by a physician knowledgeable about these drugs.

-Nortriptyline, Amitriptyline, Desipramine
+5. Nortriptyline, Amitriptyline, Desipramine

-These are older anti-depression drugs that sometimes physicians use to treat the pain of diabetic peripheral neuropathy.
-Patients often do not tolerate these drugs well due to their common side effects, which include drowsiness, dizziness, dry mouth, impotence, retention of urine, and heart arrhythmias.
+These are older anti-depression drugs that sometimes physicians use to treat the pain of Diabetic Peripheral Neuropathy.
+Patients often do not tolerate these drugs well due to their common side effects, which include drowsiness, dizziness, dry mouth, impotence, retention of urine and heart arrhythmias.
 These drugs must not be used in patients with a history of glaucoma, urinary retention, and heart arrhythmias.

-Mexitil (Mexiletine)
+6. Mexitil (Mexiletine)

 It is a heart medicine.
-Occasionally physicians use it to treat diabetic peripheral neuropathy.
+Occasionally physicians use it to treat Diabetic Peripheral Neuropathy.
 Due to its potential serious side effects, this drug should only be prescribed by a physician experienced in prescribing this drug, such as a cardiologist.

 In Summary